Last Update January 13th, 2015

 Set up costs for an online business are close to zero.

-For less than $60 you can start your own professional blog that can, after a few months, earn you a consistent amount of money.
+For around $40 you can start your own professional blog that can, after a few months, earn you a consistent amount of money.
 This is a massive difference to doing anything in the offline world.

 Why Blue Host?

 The reason I recommend Blue Host as your first blogging host is because they have 24/7 LIVE SUPPORT that will help you install WordPress and get started.
 That takes a lot of stress out of it all.